daviddlv/ai-gitlab-code-review/README.md

 # AI Code Reviewer

-Gitlab AI Code Review is a JS script that leverages OpenAI's GPT-3.5-turbo to automatically review code changes in GitLab repositories.
+Gitlab AI Code Review is a JS script that leverages multiple AI providers (Anthropic Claude, OpenAI, Google Gemini) to automatically review code changes in GitLab repositories.
 It listens for merge request and push events, fetches the associated code changes, and provides feedback on the changes in a Markdown format.

 ## Features